puppetlabs-toy-chest/wash/docs/_tutorials/03_extending_wash/writing-an-external-plugin.md

 **Note:** Don't forget to make `local_fs.sh` executable. `chmod +x /path/to/local_fs.sh` is one way of doing that.

 Then invoke `local_fs init`.
-Your output should look something like
+Your output should look something like this:

 ```
 bash-3.2$ ./tutorials/local_fs.sh init
 {"name":"local_fs","methods":["list"],"attributes":{}}
 ```

 The printed JSON represents `local_fs`’ root.
 We see that the entry’s name is `local_fs`, that it implements `list`, and that it does not have any attributes.
-In fact, we will soon see that every entry will be represented by similar JSON.
-You can also deduce this fact from the `print_entry_json` helper’s name on line 46.

 Now that we’ve implemented `init`, let’s go ahead and see `local_fs` in action.
 Add the following to your `~/.puppetlabs/wash/wash.yaml` file: